lenaMK/doc/conf/Intermedialites_theMatterOfMaps.md

 Thinking about tactile care practices, I found that using acupuncture needles could provide a form of ritual.
 Acupuncture is an alternative medicine practice that defies western scientific knowledges.
 Following ancient asian traditions, needles are used to stimulate selected locations of the body.
 (Acupuncture) needles can provoke physical reactions: sometimes even just on sight, they are associated with a feeling of them piercing skin and even causing bloodshed.
 I therefore decided to use needles to activate the location of each artwork by a woman on my map.

 Using a chronological order materialises a narrative of how womxn artists progressively entered public space, emphasising their relation to each other.
-While exploring the chronological view of the data, where each dot is a public artwork in our dataset[^4], I noted several phases.
-First, the lonely outliers, sparsely

-I also wanted to include the first cluster, between 1982 and 1987, where some of them were finally able to stand together

-in sum, those that defied the odds in a public art sphere blatantly dominated by men
+While exploring a chronological view of the data where each dot is a public artwork (Figure 1), I noted several phases.
+First, the outliers, sparsely distributed on the timeline up to 1981.
+Then, a first cluster forms between 1982 and 1987.
+It felt like some of them were finally able to stand together.
+More clusters come after that, following waves of public art production.
+I chose to begin the map with the first 18 artworks by womxn, those that defied the odds in a public art sphere blatantly dominated by men [^5].

-I therefore chose to begin the map with these 18 needles.

 ![Timeline of gender repartition in public art (1950 - 2024)](../img/GenderInPublicArt_timeline.png)

-<figcaption style=" text-align: right " id="fig11">Figure [tbc]: Timeline of artworks in MONA database, ordered by <br>À droite: Deux motifs de la galerie d’art ASCII, sans auteur·rice documenté·e, s.d.</figcaption>
+<figcaption style=" text-align: right " id="fig11">Figure 1: Timeline of artworks in MONA database.
+This view starts in 1951, when a yearly production cycle becomes apparent in our data.</figcaption>

+To place each needle, I was using a digital map generated on my laptop with a d3.js script.
+Then I visually followed the cycling paths to find the artwork’s location.
+Between every needle, i « upped » the count, updating the title that was generated on the digital map.
+In a minimal, almost « bare » computing approach, I did not go beyond the basic UI/UX for the digital map.
+Instead, I wanted to take the time to search for the each new dot as it appeared on the screen, accessing the artwork details through the browser console to learn about it and foraging around the fur patches to find my way.

+### Making .

-I only realized the extent of the ritualistic dimension during its practice: carefully placing a needle for each artwork onto the map, I felt an agency both upon the history and the geography of public art made by womxn.
-It seemed almost necessary to share this feeling with others, and also solved the questions of “how many needles should I place?
-When is this piece complete or when do I stop?”.
+As if performing a ritual, the experience of carefully placing each of the 18 needles brought a feeling of agency, both upon the history and the geography of public art made by womxn.
+It seemed almost necessary to share this feeling with others, embracing the collective approach to promote a history in the making. *\[…\] and couting* became an installation intented for participatory activation.
+In such setting the map rests flat, propped up to a table’s height.

-data, code, map

-\~~~~

-?

-~~ ~~

-Story-making / story telling

-\~~~~

-> how we « use » maps
->
-> requires participation / exchange:
->
-> - low visibility: effort to « read »
-> - data on interface: working between the mediums

-description of installation + participatory approach

-\~~~~~~ *\[…\] and couting* became an installation focusing on the history of public art made by womxn.
-Its central component is a map of the Tiohtià:ke · Montréal, cut out from a white insulating panel made of extruded polystyrene a few centimeters thick.
-It is about 1.5 meters at its longest and half as wide, forming a crescent characteristic of the island’s topography.
-Its surface is covered in patches of white-beige dog hair.
-The patches fill the gaps between the pattern formed by the urban cycling paths, hand drawn with a light orange felt pen.
-Sticking out from the patches are acupuncture needles indicating the location of the first – 18 at the instantiation of the project – public artworks made by womxn.
-For its participatory activation, the map rests flat, propped up to a table’s height.
 It is accompanied by a computer and a second screen, displaying respectively the source code and a digital version of the map run on a localhost.
-Participants are invited to ~~
+Participants are invited to

-- add “to the count” in the code,
+1. add “to the count” in the code,
-- search for the new artwork that appeared on the digital map, using the browser console to access its metadata,
+2. search for the new artwork that appeared on the digital map, using the browser console to access its metadata,
-- and place a new needle on the equivalent location of the physical map.
+3. and place a new needle on the equivalent location of the physical map.

 To find the location, they can use the other needles/artworks as references while also following the both tactile and visual topographical references of the cycling paths and the fur patches.
-The title updates the count as each participatory action enriches the map, progressively activating a new narrative on public art and its history [5](https://github.com/lenaMK/doc/commit/27907658c0b7fe8c2277a76a582effbcf9f7947f#user-content-fn-5-edc20a6d390a37ec82e0dbcd4d294f03).
+The title updates the count as each participatory action enriches the map, progressively activating a new narrative on public art and its history [^9].
 The participatory process also became a way to reveal my methods: I use data and write code to create digital visualisations and maps.
-Exhibiting the code and the digital map reinstates this algorithmic approach even when the “end result” is a physical map[6](https://github.com/lenaMK/doc/commit/27907658c0b7fe8c2277a76a582effbcf9f7947f#user-content-fn-6-edc20a6d390a37ec82e0dbcd4d294f03).
+Exhibiting the code and the digital map reinstates this algorithmic approach even when the “end result” is a physical map[^6].

 The following are still to be activated, just as this history is yet to be made.

+### conclusions

+In closing, I hope to have contributed some thoughts on counter-mapping through situated, material and sensory interfaces to this exciting conference.

+*questions/ opening to other avenues*

+ when and where to be activated? not too far

+- transport constraints
+- Perhaps these constraints are another way to anchor the map to the territory, as it simply can’t go as far from it as we do ?